 Monthly seminars are held to update the students on the MicroEP/MSEN announcements, news, events, and recognition.
 Students in the first two years of the MicroEP/MSEN program also present their research to their peers at these seminars.
-These one hour and 30 min seminars are held the first Monday evening of each month during the spring and fall semester.
-Attendance is required for all MS students in their first four semesters and all PhD students in their first five semesters (unless they completed the sequence during their MS).
+These two-hour and 30 min seminars are held the first Monday evening of each month during the spring and fall semester.
+Attendance is required for all MS students in their first four semesters and all PhD students in their first five semesters

-Spring 2023:
+Spring 2024: